Fully Bayesian Differential Gaussian Processes through Stochastic Differential Equations: Model

-The transformation process can be simulated using an SDE solver, such as Euler discretization \cite{yildiz2018learning}:
+The transformation process can be simulated using an SDE solver, such as Euler discretization \cite{yildiz2018learning},

-The DIFFGP model, which captures the time evolution and dynamics of data in a continuous manner, offers a more natural and flexible approach compared to traditional discrete-layered approaches like Deep GPs \cite{damianou2013deep,salimbeni2017doubly}.
-However, the original DIFFGP model has limitations.
-For example, it treats the kernel parameters as point estimates and does not consider their uncertainty or fully incorporate a Bayesian perspective.
+The DiffGP model, which captures the time evolution and dynamics of data in a continuous manner, offers a more natural and flexible approach compared to traditional discretized approaches like Deep GPs \cite{damianou2013deep,salimbeni2017doubly}.
+However, the original DiffGP model has limitations.
+For example, it treats the kernel parameters as point estimates and does not consider their uncertainty using Bayesian inference methods.
 Additionally, it does not account for the temporal variability of the kernel parameters and inducing points, similar to how each layer in a deep GP has its own kernel parameters and inducing points.
 In the following section, we will introduce a new fully Bayesian framework that addresses these issues by utilizing recent advancements in SDE theory and its connection to variational inference.